Lumieducation/H5P-Nodejs-library/README.md

 3. `npm run build`
 4. `npm start`

 You can then open the URL http://localhost:8080 in any browser.
-Not that the project is still in its early stages and things will not work as expected.
-The interfaces are also not stable yet!

 ## Using h5p-nodejs-library to create your own H5P server application